-9. Adjournment With the agreement of Council the Chairman adjourned the meeting for luncheon at 13:22.
-The meeting reconvened at 14:15.
-10. Waste Local Plan Councillor Lissimore, the Cabinet Member for Housing, Property and Planning presented the report to adopt the Essex Replacement Waste Local Plan including the modifications recommended by the Inspector appointed by the Secretary of State to examine the Plan, which were necessary to make the Plan sound and legally compliant.
+9 Waste Local Plan Councillor Lissimore, the Cabinet Member for Housing, Property and Planning presented the report to adopt the Essex Replacement Waste Local Plan including the modifications recommended by the Inspector appointed by the Secretary of State to examine the Plan, which were necessary to make the Plan sound and legally compliant.
 The Cabinet had considered the Plan and the Inspector's final report at its meeting on 20 June 2017.
 Councillor Abbott declared a Code Interest as he had been instrumental in the preparation of the Plan.
-Having been moved by Councillor Lissimore, and seconded by Councillor Gadsby it was Resolved That the Council adopt as the Essex Replacement Waste Local Plan the version approved by Council in 2016 as amended by: (a) the main modifications recommended by the Inspector in her final report (attached at appendix 1 to the report); - (b) The minor modifications supported by Cabinet in 2016 (attached at appendix 4 to the report); and - (c) The further minor modifications (attached at appendix 6 to the report).
+Having been moved by Councillor Lissimore, and seconded by Councillor Gadsby it was Resolved That the Council adopt as the Essex Replacement Waste Local Plan the version approved by Council in 2016 as amended by: - 1. the main modifications recommended by the Inspector in her final report (attached at appendix 1 to the report); - 2.
+The minor modifications supported by Cabinet in 2016 (attached at appendix 4 to the report); and - 3.
+The further minor modifications (attached at appendix 6 to the report).